 In athletics, UIW is a member of the Division 1 Southland Conference.
 UIW fielded its first football team in 2009, which plays in Benson Stadium, named after New Orleans Saints owner Tom Benson.

 With a student-to-faculty classroom ratio of 14:1, UIW is a wireless campus that provides students with an environment that encourages excellence in academics.
 As part of its international efforts, UIW has agreements for reciprocal education with 123 universities in 40 countries.
-It also operates academic sites in Mexico City and Irapuato, Mexico, and Heidelberg, Germany.
+It also operates academic sites in Mexico City and Irapuato, Mexico.

 In 2015, UIW was chosen as one of the “Great Colleges to Work For” in a national survey by The Chronicle of Higher Education, the seventh year in a row it has received this prestigious distinction.
 UIW also made the national Top 10 Honor Roll in the medium-sized classification for universities with enrollments between 3,000 and 9,999 students.
 The graduate nursing program has been recognized as one of the top 65 graduate programs nationally by U.S. News Media Group.